roehampton/module-content/software-development-3/week-03/lab/README.md

 * Person should have a printName() method that returns the firstname and last name in a single string.
 * Students only should have a course and staff only should have a salary.
 * The Person constructor should take the firstname and lastname as parameters.
-* The staff and student classes should have the relevant 'getters' and 'setters' so that course and salary can be set and retrieved.
+* The staff and student classes should have the relevant 'getters' and 'setters' so that course and salary can be set and retrieved (HINT: In intellij, use right click -> generate inside your class to help you create getters and setters)
-* Create a virtual method in the base class "Print()" and override it in the Student and Staff derived classes so that:
+* Create a method in the base class called "print()".
+Then, Override it in the Student and Staff derived classes so that:

    * The Staff print() method returns firstname, lastname and salary
    * The Student print() method returns firstname, lastname and course name